 - Chicken: Use bone-in pieces for curries, since bones add to the flavor.
 I’ve used bone-in thighs here, as in pepper chicken curry.
 You can also use other cuts of chicken.
 (Check the recipe tips below for details.)

 - Coconut oil: most of the kerala recipes use coconut oil.
+(Kerala egg roast is a good example.)
 It gives a sort of richness to the curry.
+Coconut oil to a Kerala curry is like mustard oil to a tikka or kabab.

 - Onions: you’ll need red onions for the gravy base and pearl onions for tempering.
 If you don’t have pearl onions, they can be replaced with regular white or red onions.